CBS Announces Kevin Hart Will Host New Summer Game Show

 “With Kevin’s gift for comedy and passion for fitness, he brings a distinct voice to the show that no one else can,” says Sharon Vuong, Senior Vice President, Alternative Programming for CBS.

 “Kevin is a shining global beacon of comedy, of fitness and of fun.
 He is the perfect star for TKO: Total Knock Out, and I’m so grateful we get to work together on CBS primetime,” said Burnett.
-Of course, it doesn’t hurt that Kevin enjoys watching others fall down like as scene from a recent Twitter post.
+Of course, it doesn’t hurt that Kevin enjoys watching others fall down like as a scene from a recent Twitter post.

 Kevin Hart is me when anyone falls pic.twitter.com/AaOeqU2NMo